 - Tobacco Use Disorder

 - Stimulant Use Disorder

 You should speak to a doctor right away to get treatment for a substance use disorder.
-Some common symptoms that may indicate a substance use disorder include:
+Some common substance use disorder symptoms include:

 - Prioritizing obtaining and using the substance above all other things

 - Having less money than usual, or money missing with no explanation from accounts or savings

 - Avoiding friends and family and suddenly developing new friends

 - Problems keeping a job or a schedule

 - A lack of attention to personal care or home care

 - Keeping a hidden supply of the substance